nwihardjo/COMP3111/README.md

-**Metrics** is a objective way to measure software product, process, or artifact.
+**Metrics** is a objective way to measure quality attributes of software product, process, or artifact.
 It is used to control development process and predict product quality.
+As it is difficult to measure quality attributes during the development, **internal attributes** were instead measure to calculate and predict the quality attributes.

 ### Quality Metrics for System Design

-For design component, a design goal is maintainability.
+For design component, a design goal is **maintainability**.

 #### Structural fan-in / fan-out